 Aside from providing emotional support, you may just be the most comfortable place for your dog to lay down.

 Soft clothing, body heat, and a comforting scent combine to make your lap, chest, or belly an excellent place for your dog to sleep.

 Dogs are social animals that need plenty of interaction and mental stimulation.
-So if they are bored or feeling lonely, laying on you (or alternatively going between your legs or stretching on you) may be one way to get attention.
+So if they are bored or feeling lonely, laying on you (or alternatively going between your legs or stretching on you) may be a way to get attention.

 It’s important not to punish this behaviour.
 Laying on you is a gentle way of your dog signalling what they need, so it’s essential to take notice and consider why they feel this way.

 - They are not getting enough exercise.
 Dogs need varying amounts of exercise depending on their breed, health, and age.
 Ensure your pet receives the right amount of activity to meet his daily needs.